 - kosher salt and black pepper, to taste

-- Storage: Salsa verde can be stored in the refrigerator for 3-4 days or in the freezer well sealed for up to 2 months.
+- Storage: The sauce can be stored in the refrigerator for 3-4 days or in the freezer well sealed for up to 2 months.

-- Blender: You can also make the sauce in a blender.
+- Blender: You can also make it in a blender.
 If you use a blender the sauce will be more finely chopped and emulsified.
 Also, you may need a little more olive oil depending on the shape of your blender container.